PHPDEV-OPS/MartF/README.md

 # MartF

-**MartF** is a multivendor e-commerce platform built in PHP (Laravel) + Vue.js.
+**MartF** is a multivendor e-commerce platform built in PHP (Laravel) + Vue.js + Blade.
 It allows multiple vendors to register, list products, and receive orders, while giving the site owner/admin control over the marketplace.

 ---